nichoth/pull-combine-latest/readme.md

 */

-// synchronous data is emitted first, async data is emitted as it comes S(
+// new data is emitted as soon as it is received, so sync data will always
+// be emitted before async data
+S(
     combineLatest(S.values([1,2,3]), asyncValues(['a','b','c'])),
     S.log()